Celebrating queer culture, connecting our community, inspiring your creativity.

 We are proud of our lived experiences and aim to create opportunities that empower others to embrace their full selves and develop their own creativity, skills and talents.

-Andro and Eve was originally co-founded by Katherine Warman and Rhiannon Scutt.
+Andro and Eve was originally co-founded by Finn Warman and Rhiannon Scutt.

 What Our Audience say